Tried and test ways to kill the enthusiasm of freelancers

 Wait…you don’t want to hurt freelancers after all?

-If you are a business who knows what they need and is in the market for seasoned, passionate freelance professionals who can help you achieve your goals, drop me a line email@example.com – if I can’t help you, I’ll send you to someone who can!
+If you are a business who knows what they need and is in the market for seasoned, passionate freelance professionals who can help you achieve your goals, get in touch – if I can’t help you, I’ll send you to someone who can via the Australian freelance directory.

 Want your brain to make the sizzling sound that only firing synapses can bring?
 Get more of that now by signing up for my monthly newsletter now.